 💡 We combine technology, training, and payer-specific expertise to bring clarity and profitability to your nephrology RCM.

 Nephrology billing demands precision, payer-specific insight, and constant adaptation to regulatory changes.
-At MedStates, we bring all three together — helping nephrologists and renal care providers achieve error-free billing, faster reimbursements, and full revenue transparency.
+As the top nephrology medical billing company in the USA, we bring all three together — helping nephrologists and renal care providers achieve error-free billing, faster reimbursements, and full revenue transparency.

 Whether you are an independent nephrologist, a group practice, or a dialysis facility, when you search for nepehrology billing services near me, you see how our kidney care billing solutions fit your practice.
 From credentialing and preauthorization to denial prevention and appeals, we handle everything so you can focus on kidney care patients.
 When you outsource your nephrology billing services to MedStates, you get: